 I’m not a jock strap, though.
 I don’t wait for her to give me something to do, like keep a couple of balls high and tight.
 I find a way to add value in the business.

-The cool part is, I still have time left to do some of the other stuff I’m passionate about, like leading an online personal training group, writing, and consulting.
+The cool part is, I still have time left to do some of the other stuff I’m passionate about, like running my online personal training program, writing, and consulting.